thanhnguyen123-dev/Recycling-Android-App/items/report.md

 - Decisions made (e.g., explain why you chose one or another data structure, why you used a specific data model, etc.)

 - Details about the design patterns used (where in the code, justification of the choice, etc)
-- The State design pattern is used in the LoginContext class.
-Justification of this include:
-1. There are different actions that can be done depending on whether the user is logged in or logged out (e.g. when the user is logged out then the user can't add item to his cart history)
-- The DAO design pattern is used in reading the data instances.
-Justification of this are:
-1. DAO design pattern is extensible, allowing the application to read the data from multiple sources

-*Please give clear
-* Used for storing all of the Recycled Items in the MainActivity.class
-* Storing log data using a NodeData class
-* Code Locations: defined in [Class AVLTree](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/cart/AVLTree.java), used in [SearchExp.class, method evaluateSearchExp()](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/search/SearchExp.java?ref_type=heads#L25-L46), [AVLTreeItem.class](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/cart/AVLTreeItem.java?ref_type=heads), and [UserTree.class]()
-* Reasons:
-    * We use AVLTree for storing the items because searching items in an AVLTree is faster compared to searching it in an ArrayList.

-3. *ArrayList*
-    * Objective:
-        * Used for storing Message entity objects in MessageAdapter.class
-        * Used for storing User entity objects in UserAdapter.class *
-    * Code Locations: [AVLTree.class, flattenTree() method](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/cart/AVLTree.java?ref_type=heads#L227-L239), [AVLTreeItem.class](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/cart/AVLTreeItem.java?ref_type=heads), [FirebaseRecycledItemDAO.java](https://gitlab.cecs.anu.edu.au/u7724204/gp-24s1/-/blob/main/RecycleMe/app/src/main/java/com/example/recycleme/dao/FirebaseRecycledItemDAO.java?ref_type=heads), [ All of the adapter
-    * Reasons:
-        * We use ArrayList to store entity objects in an Adapter that binds the data to the ViewHolder.
-All of our adapter use ArrayList because it is the most convenient data structure for RecyclerView.
-If we use other kind of data structure, we would have to implement an iterator for it (and it’s not necessarily faster because in the end we would have to traverse the whole data).

 ### <u>Grammar(s)</u>
 *[How do you design the grammar?
 What are the advantages of your designs?]*